Women Labour MPs

 Sittersback to top

-- Janet ('Jennie') Lee, Baroness Lee of Asheridge (1904-1988), Politician; MP for Cannock and North Lanarkshire and wife of Aneurin Bevan.
+- Janet ('Jennie') Lee, Baroness Lee of Asheridge (1904-1988), Labour politician; MP for Cannock and North Lanarkshire and Minister for the Arts; wife of Aneurin Bevan.
 Sitter in 30 portraits.

 - Edith Picton-Turbervill (1872-1960), Social reformer, writer and politician; MP for The Wrekin.
 Sitter in 8 portraits.

-- Ellen Cicely Wilkinson (1891-1947), Politician; MP for Middlesbrough East and Jarrow, Parliamentary Secretary to the Ministry of Home Security.
+- Ellen Cicely Wilkinson (1891-1947), Labour politician; MP for Middlesbrough East and Jarrow, Minister for Education and Parliamentary Private Secretary.
 Sitter in 32 portraits.

 This portraitback to top